Puerto Rico struggles to get disaster aid amid Congress, Trump showdown

 In an after-action report, FEMA acknowledged agency failures in Puerto Rico in areas such as staffing and coordination.

-After the Whitefish Energy incident, Puerto Rico cancelled the company’s contract and the fiscal board overseeing the islands finances imposed stricter contract review policies for the future.
+After the Whitefish Energy incident, Puerto Rico canceled the company’s contract and the fiscal board overseeing the island's finances imposed stricter contract review policies for the future.
 The fiscal board now requires the Puerto Rican government to get approval from the board before awarding contracts of $10 million or more.

 FOLLOW NBC LATINO ON FACEBOOK, TWITTER AND INSTAGRAM.